olisto/app-demo-unifiedcontrols/README.md

 #### body:
 ```
 partnerKey: String.
 The supplied API key
-userId: String.
-External (your) reference for the user context
+partnerUserId: String.
+Your reference for the user context
 ```

 ### Response: